Skip to content

 In general, if an exception occurs in either a validator or a formatter, SuperFences will gracefully ignore the validator or formatter.
 In the case of validators, this usually means it will try the next validator in the line.
 In the case of a formatter, the fenced content will just be abandoned as we are already past the point of "validating" and will not go back to validate the use of a different formatter.

 Some users may want such failures to not silently go by.
 SuperFences exposes a special exception called SuperFencesException which, if raised, will not gracefully be handled.
 If SuperFencesException is raised, this will likely bubble all the way up and cause Markdown parsing to halt.
-SuperFencesException can be used to to raise other exceptions if desired.
+SuperFencesException can be used to raise other exceptions if desired.

 Here we have a contrived example.
 When no options are provided in this validator, we will try and access a non-existent key in the validator which will throw a KeyError.
 In this case, we capture the KeyError and raise it with SuperFencesException.
 This will display the SuperFencesException and the original KeyError when the failure occurs: